KristenWindoloski/ToCS/README.md

 ## Description

-ToCS is an in-development R package and web application that serves as a graphical user interface (GUI) for high-throughput simulation of chemical toxicokinetics (TK) and in vitro in vivo extrapolation (IVIVE).
+ToCS is an R package and web application that serves as a graphical user interface (GUI) for high-throughput simulation of chemical toxicokinetics (TK) and in vitro in vivo extrapolation (IVIVE).
 The GUI builds upon the EPA’s httk R package (<https://cran.r-project.org/web/packages/httk/index.html>,
 <https://www.jstatsoft.org/article/view/v079i04>), which utilizes
 general mathematical models to make high-throughput toxicokinetic